 Depending on the offer, we would typically recommend that you focus on the search network in Google Ads (target keyword searches) and incorporate re-marketing to build brand awareness and remain front of mind.
 However, other platforms such as LinkedIn, Facebook and even Bing Ads can be great supporting channels too!

 Content pillars are made up of several blogs and supporting pieces of content (cluster content) that feed into a main pillar page.
 The pillar page summarises each of the blog posts surrounding it and links back into each of the blogs.
+Take a look at our own pillar page for marketing in manufacturing here!

 The below shows a close representation of what this looks like: